 There has been a rapid increase in job-hopping, over the past years.
 Job-hoppers are individuals who repeatedly move between companies every one to two years.
 The reason for the move is not the result of layoffs, companies closing down, the end of contracts or difficult work situations.

 Millennials have expectations to constantly learn, develop, and advance in their careers.

 Frequent job changing is even seen as a necessary step to earn a higher salary, meet new people, gain knowledge in different industries and cultures, keep skills fresh and remain competitive.

-If you are repeatedly moving employment companies consider the following:
+If you are fequently moving jobs you should consider the following:

-2. Job-hopping may be seen as a lack of loyalty, professionalism or being unqualified for the job.
-Prospective employers invest a lot of time, money and energy in developing the skills of new employees in the hope that they will grow and remain in the environment for a reasonable period of time (at least 3 years and more).
+Job-hopping may be seen as a lack of loyalty, professionalism or being unqualified for the job.
+Prospective employers invest a lot of time, money and energy in developing the skills of new employees in the hope that they will grow and remain in the environment for a reasonable period of time (at least 3 years).

-Follow me on Twitter or contact us with your questions at email@example.com
+Follow us on Twitter or contact us with your questions at email@example.com